Skip to main content

 Ophelia Spinosa (14 min)

-At 87-years-old, Yves maintains his joie de vivre by surrounding himself with his 70+ bonsai trees.
-Traversing from a tree’s roots to its crown, we reflect on the beauty and complexities of life imitating art, death, and age, wrapped in the warmth and humour that Yves brings to each tree.
+At 87-years-old, Yves maintains his joie de vivre surrounded by his 70+ bonsai trees.
+From a tree’s roots to its crown, we reflect on the beauty of life imitating art, death, and age, wrapped in Yves’ wit and humour.

 Tiger